markafoltz/camera-effects/README.md

 }
 ```

-This would use an enum instead of `isEnabled`, but we can't envision a scenario
+This would use an enum instead of `enabled`, but we can't envision a scenario
 where we would need more than two options, so it could be simplified to a
 boolean.
 If more information is needed in the future, then it can be added to
 `MediaEffectInfo` as a separate field.